 Updates on Board Actions/Decisions

-Red Curbs in Townhomes (Townhomes Board requested the removal of red paint from the curbs in the Townhome area) - The board discussion opened with statement from Joe Winlandwhere he provided a summary of the investigative work the Board did that resulted in implementing a plan which was approved by the Cobb County Fire Marshal for the red curbs and/or signage being added/refreshed in 2021.
+Red Curbs in Townhomes (Townhomes Board requested the removal of red paint from the curbs in the Townhome area) - The board discussion opened with a statement from Joe Winland.where he provided a summary of the investigative work the Board did that resulted in implementing a plan which was approved by the Cobb County Fire Marshal for the red curbs and/or signage being added/refreshed in 2021.
 Joe concluded with a motion that the red curbs are not mentioned again and that they remain in the Townhome area and continue to be “refreshed, as needed”.
 Laura seconded the motion.
-Discussion followed, during which Tommy, Joe and Laura opposed the Townhome Board’s request, stating that the fire code required both signs and red curbs for the Townhome area, and they cited the board attorney’s opinion on the matter, which said red curbs should remain.
+Discussion followed, during which Tommy, Joe, and Laura opposed the Townhome Board’s request, stating that the fire code required both signs and red curbs for the Townhome area, and they cited the board attorney’s opinion on the matter, which said red curbs should remain.
 Beth and Susan expressed an opinion that the attorney’s opinion was based upon misinformation that was not specifically noted during the meeting.
 A vote was taken on Joe’s motion, and it passed with support from Joe, Tommy, and Laura.
 During the discussion, Beth stated that, since the Townhome HOA paid $16,898.43 for the Olde Ivy traffic study, attorney fees, new signage, and red curb painting and removal in 2021, the Townhome Board will in the future request reimbursement from the Neighborhood Association for those infrastructure expenses.

 Standing Committee Discussion